-- 1. Select Assign this Home page to specific profiles, then click Next. - 2.
-Scroll down the list of profiles and select System Administrator. - 3.
-Click Next, review the assignment, and then click Activate.
+- 1. Click App and Profile, then click Assign to Apps and Profiles. - 2.
+Select the Sales app, then click Next. - 3.
+Scroll down the list of profiles and select System Administrator, then click Next. - 4.
+Review the assignment, and then click Save.

 That's it.
-Let's go take a look.
+Now all users with the System Administrator profile see your New Home Page while working in the Sales app.
+Let's go have a look.